ShubhamA6299/CaseStudy/README.md

 - `findByEmpId(int empId)`: Finds an employee by their ID and returns an `Optional<Emp>`.
 - `empUpdate(Emp emp, int empId)`: Updates the details of an employee with a specified ID.
 - `displayAllEmps()`: Displays all employees in the repository.

+# Employee Management System - Main Class

+This repository contains a simple Java-based Employee Management System implemented in a `Main` class.
+The system utilizes the `Emp` and `EmpRepo` classes to create and manage employee records.